somkenemuscle/somkenemuscle/README.md

 ### [Ojukwu Somkene.
 I](https://somkene-ojukwu.vercel.app)
-**`(FullStack-Developer)`**

-Hi there! 👋 I’m a Fullstack software engineer from Nigeria with a passion for blending technical expertise and design to create beautiful, efficient, and scalable applications.
+Hi there! 👋 I’m a **`(FullStack Sofware Engineer)`** from Nigeria with a passion for blending technical expertise and design to create beautiful, efficient, and scalable applications.

 I enjoy combining my technical skills with UI design to craft applications that are not only functional but also visually appealing.